Updated: May 9

 I know that Evan’s inability to attach to me is not personal.
 But it feels horrible—an awful lot like a loss.

+Although any primary caregiver can experience this pain, the RAD parents I've met who struggle most are moms.
 We live in a world that defines a family’s reality with typical norms.
 And people blame “abnormal” on the maternal caregiver.
 We expect a mother to sacrifice everything for her children.
 But when a child’s early deprivation is so vast, the intense need and resulting dysfunction can suck the mother dry.
 It did to me.

 Just as trauma rewired my son’s brain, it also restructured mine.
 My brain is a wound-up top that came unraveled.
 A pressure cooker that exploded.